-NOAA Ship Ronald H. Brown (RHB) will depart St Georges, Bermuda on 31 August and transit to the test cast site (at about 30°N, 60°W).
+NOAA Ship Ronald H. Brown (RHB) will depart Charleston January 8 and transit to the test cast site (at about 26.3°N, 60°W).
 RHB will then proceed to the site of the first hydrophone mooring (20°N, 39°W).
 RHB will complete mooring deployment and steam to the 20°N, 38°W, where a CTD cast will be conducted and an ATLAS and TFlex mooring will be recovered and redeployed.
 The RHB will continue to 20.5°N, 23°W for the next CTD cast and Atlas mooring recovery and deployment.
 The RHB will continue southward nominally along 23°W (staying east of the Cape Verde Islands) to the 11.5°N mooring and take CTD stations along the way.
 There, the next Atlas mooring will be recovered and redeployed and the RHB will continue the CTD section while heading southward along 23°W to the hydrophone mooring at 5°N for another recovery and deployment.
 The next Atlas mooring recovery and deployment follows at 4°N, 23°W. From there the RHB will continue to the last Atlas mooring site for a visit (or repair if necessary and the available time allows).
-Then the RHB will continue to the last hydrophone site at 7°N, 42°W, while staying north of the Brazilian EEZ, for another mooring recovery and redeployment.
-Then the RHB will head for Barbados to arrive on October 1, but the RHB may try to capture the drifting NTAS mooring if there is enough time to do that.
+Then the RHB will continue to the last hydrophone site at 7°N, 42°W, while staying north of the Brazilian EEZ, for another mooring deployment.
+Then the RHB will head for Puerto Rico to arrive on February 13.